s3np41k1r1t0/dotfiles/README.md

 ## TODOS:
 - Migrate neovim config to lua
-- Make a decent enough polybar
+- Make a decent polybar

 From Trancoso City to the world